 History was explicitly taken as the starting point for the redevelopment of the former location of the Sint Jozefkerk in the Tivoli district (Stratum quarter, Eindhoven).
 The urban plan and the architecture link past and present.
 The old ensemble of buildings consisted of a church, a presbytery, a boys’ school, a girls’ school, and an orchard.
 The two school buildings will remain and have already been repurposed.
-The church and the presbytery were no longer in a good state of repair and were demolished, while the historical trees on the site will become part of the new public domain.
+The church and the presbytery were no longer in a good state of repair and were demolished, while the historical trees on the site have become part of the new public domain.
 Within this historical context and as a link to the existing neighbourhood, an appropriate ensemble of three ground-level clusters and an apartment building will be added to the area.

 Apartment complexes and street-level housing: Josef and De 8 zusters

 The Josef apartment complex and the De 8 zusters building block with ground-level residences are located on Heezerweg, embedded in a green zone.
 These match the location of the former church with presbytery, as well as the location of the existing buildings in the vicinity.

 We have translated the recognizable architectural elements of the former church and surrounding historical buildings into contemporary architecture.
 The façades have their own identity thanks to vertical windows, French balconies, and the interplay of horizontal and vertical brickwork in different surfaces.
 The use of darker brickwork matches the appearance of existing historic buildings in the street.

 The seventeen apartments in the Josef building all face Heezerweg, where an expressive concrete structure adds a certain flair to the aesthetics.
 The balconies of the apartments are incorporated within this concrete structure and are thus carefully integrated into the space.